 Although long known as the Animal Welfare Act, the original law was passed simply as P.L.
-89-544, the Act of August 24, 1966.
+89-544, and referred to as the "Laboratory Animal Welfare Act" of August 24, 1966.
 The law requires dealers in dogs and cats for research purposes to obtain a USDA license and to abide by USDA-set humane treatment requirements.
 It also requires a research facility to register with USDA only if it uses dogs or cats and either (1) purchases them in interstate commerce or (2) receives federal research money.
 The law authorizes the Secretary of Agriculture to set humane handling standards for guinea pigs, nonhuman primates, rabbits, and hamsters as well as dogs and cats-but only dealers and research facilities with dogs and cats are subject to these standards.
 Farmers and pet owners are among those exempted from the law.
 Other provisions spell out recordkeeping requirements, enforcement authorities and penalties for noncompliance.